Newsletter for International Families

 BYOD Digital Agreements

 The Digital Technologies teaching team has developed an online BYOD user agreement for students and their parents to complete.
 Currently about 70 students bring their own devices to school and due to increasing online access, the school needs to be clear about students’ responsibilities.
-On Monday 2 July, teachers will email to parents of existing BYOD students, a link to a digital agreement.
+Teachers will email to parents of existing BYOD students, a link to a digital agreement.
 We ask BYOD students and parents to talk about these responsibilities and complete the agreement by the end of term 2.
 For BYOD students in the future, the agreement will need to be completed before they have access to the school network.

 Ten Healthy Snacks for Kids